knative/client/docs/cmd/kn_service_apply.md

       --scale string                      Set the Minimum and Maximum number of replicas.
 You can use this flag to set both to a single value, or set a range with min/max values, or set either min or max values without specifying the other.
 Example: --scale 5 (scale-min = 5, scale-max = 5) or --scale 1..5 (scale-min = 1, scale-max = 5) or --scale 1.. (scale-min = 1, scale-max = unchanged) or --scale ..5 (scale-min = unchanged, scale-max = 5)
       --scale-init int                    Initial number of replicas with which a service starts.
 Can be 0 or a positive integer.
       --scale-max int                     Maximum number of replicas.
+      --scale-metric string               Metric the PodAutoscaler should scale on.
       --scale-min int                     Minimum number of replicas.
       --scale-target int                  Recommendation for when to scale up based on the concurrent number of incoming request.
 Defaults to --concurrency-limit when given.
       --scale-utilization int             Percentage of concurrent requests utilization before scaling up. (default 70)